-Be candid with the management in your assessment of how you can manage your time effectively and your commitment to your deliverables, even if it means culling non-essential activities, such as coffee breaks in the pantry, and cutting back on your lunch hour during work days.
+Be candid with the management of how you can manage your time effectively and your commitment to your deliverables during the four-day work week.
+Even if it means culling non-essential activities, such as coffee breaks in the pantry, and cutting back on your lunch hour during work days.

-It is a fact that it is really quite impossible to expect people to be productive every hour, every minute of the day.
-This also means that wasted time from distractions can be removed.
+It is a fact that it is quite impossible to expect people to be productive every hour, every minute of the day.
+This also means that you don’t waste time due to distractions.

-Talk through with your management on how you are planning to organise your work tasks to deliver expected productivity outcomes in a timely manner.
+Talk through with your management on how you are planning to organize your work tasks to deliver expected productivity outcomes in a timely manner.

 Here are some techniques you can start with.

-Depending on how confidently you can show your commitment to maintaining your productivity on a shorter work week, you might not even need ready answers:
+Can you confidently show your commitment to maintaining your productivity on a shorter four-day work week?
+You might not even need ready answers:

 It is so simple.
 It is so obvious.

-It is also why so many of us often forget to use this evaluation framework.
+That is also why so many of us forget to use this evaluation framework.

-Like the earlier 3 questions on prioritizing work tasks, getting this pitch right means asking yourself continually – am I focusing on the crucial 20% of my work tasks, or am I spending too much time with that 80% portion of my work schedule that yields minimal results?
+Like the earlier 3 questions on prioritizing work tasks, getting this pitch right means asking yourself critical questions.
+Am I focusing on the crucial 20% of my work tasks?
+Or am I spending too much time with that 80% portion of my work schedule that yields minimal results?